 - Plum tomatoes, also known as Roma tomatoes, cherry or grape tomatoes can be substituted for the common variety found in grocery stores.

 - Use beautiful heirloom tomatoes that are yellow or orange.
-No rule says the tomatoes must be red.

 - Opt for a baguette or ciabatta (Italian bread) instead of a sourdough loaf.